andy-zack/town-meeting-agendas/README.md

 ## Project Structure

-- `download_agendas.R`: An R script for downloading the most recent agenda from the Carbondale town government website.
+- `get_meeting_packet.R`: An R script for downloading the most recent agenda from the Carbondale town government website.
-- `extract_text_from_pdf.R`: An R script for extracting text from a downloaded PDF agenda.
+- `parse_packet_pdf.R`: An R script for extracting text from a downloaded PDF agenda.
-- `extract_agenda_items.R`: An R script for extracting individual agenda items from the extracted text (coming soon).
+- `post_to_instagram.R`: An R script for posting to instagram.
-- `analyze_agenda_items.R`: An R script for analyzing and visualizing the extracted agenda items (coming soon).
+- (more coming soon!)

 ## Setup